 There is no need to include the probability distribution for the outcomes in \eqr{rhoavgoverrhotel}, since each conditional state $\op{\bar{\rho}}^\text{tel}(s,t)$ is the product of the probability distribution of the outcomes $s,t$ and the normalized state~\cite{nielsen2002quantum}.
 The average-state matrix elements $ \rho_\text{avg}^{\text{tel}}(x,x') $ are found by integrating the matrix elements $ \bar{\rho}^{\text{tel}}(x,x';s,t) = \psitelstx [\psitelstxprime]^{*} $, with $\psitelstx$ being the position wave function after noisy teleportation, \eqr{eq:telstatefinal}.
 This gives

 where $\psi(x)$ is the position wave function of the input state.

-We plug the wavefunction for an input approximate GKP state (setting $\kappa = \Delta$ for simplicity) into \eqr{eq:avgstatematrixelement} to find the matrix elements for an averaged-over-outcomes, teleported, approximate GKP state encoding an intended qubit given by the amplitudes $c_0$ and $c_1$:
+We plug the wave function for an input approximate GKP state (setting $\kappa = \Delta$ for simplicity) into \eqr{eq:avgstatematrixelement} to find the matrix elements for an averaged-over-outcomes, teleported, approximate GKP state encoding an intended qubit given by the amplitudes $c_0$ and $c_1$:

 The 2-dimensional Siegel theta function, \eqr{eq:Siegeltheta}, involves the $2 \times 2$ matrix

 In the sum form, \eqr{eq:matsumform}, we recognize a contribution from the input GKP state (that depends on $\Delta$) and from the cluster state (that depends on $\zeta$).